xlievo/Business.AspNet/README.md

 ~~You also need to understand call wrapping and return wrapping~~

 ***
+You can look at the minimum use cases first https://github.com/xlievo/Business.AspNet/blob/master/SimpleDemo.cs
 To learn more about him, refer to the https://github.com/xlievo/Business.AspNet/tree/master/WebAPI use case

 ASP.NET just acts as the communication layer.